MarZ0-aut/lm-tracker/Readme.txt

 out the individual modules and reading through the demo-programs aswell as checking out the big debug plot section to get an insight on the functionality of this software.

+If you want more information about this software, don't hesitate to contact me.